AdobeDocs/commerce-php/src/pages/tutorials/custom-checkout/checkout/add-address-field.md

 ## Step 5: Access the value of the custom field on server side

-If you completed all the steps described in the previous sections, Magento will generate the interface that includes your custom attribute and you can access your field value.
+If you completed all the steps described in the previous sections, the application generates the interface that includes your custom attribute and you can access your field value.

 You can set/get these attributes values by creating an instance of the  `Magento/Quote/Api/Data/AddressInterface.php` interface.